Early Learning Assistant Manager

 Parent Engagement Responsibilities:

-- Work collaboratively with the Parent Educator and Early Leaning team to implement behavioral interventions for children in the classroom
+- Work collaboratively with the Parent Educator and Early Learning team to implement behavioral interventions for children in the classroom

 - Provide support to assist in the development of a collaborative climate between the teen moms, their children, and ELTs (if bilingual this support should be in English and Spanish)